alphabet5/squid-docker/README.md

  Docker container for squid proxy.

 ## Setup Instructions
-- Make a directory for squid
+- Make a directory for squid and the example whitelists.
 ```bash
 mkdir squid
 ```